MHCommunity/mhbasics/count/queso.md

 This is the second part of the Queso region.

 You are recommended to use BEST and OESB here.
 You can earn some SUPERBrie+ from sniping in every stage here, check out discord for more info.
-There are 7 stages in the Queso Geyser:
+There are 3 stages in the Queso Geyser:
 <ul>
 <li>Cork Collecting</li>
 <li>Pressure Building</li>
+<li>5 Different Types of Eruptions</li>
-<li>Tiny Eruption - Do not end up here</li>
+<ul><li>Tiny Eruption - Do not end up here</li>
 <li>Small Eruption</li>
 <li>Medium Eruption</li>
 <li>Large Eruption</li>
-<li>Epic Eruption</li>
+<li>Epic Eruption</li></ul>
 </ul>

 Pressure per hunt (For reference later):